abvee/asus-s15-vivobook-oled/power-saving/README.md

 Over here though, `suspend` means put the laptop in the state that is the contents of `mem` in the `/sys/power/state` file.

-Closing the laptop lid reliably puts the suspend.
-Systemd also sends the right messages to the session through `dbus`, because `swaylock` works as expected, and locks the screen and everything before the laptop is put to sleep.
+Closing the laptop lid reliably puts the system into deep sleep, which is what we hav set our `mem` value to.
+Systemd also sends the right messages to the session through `dbus`, because `swaylock` and `swayidle` work as expected, and locks the screen before the laptop is put to sleep.
 #### Problems with sleep
 However, not everything is sunshine and roses.